Setting Marketing Objectives and Goals Keeps You Focused on Success

 - Describe the Means: Clearly and specifically describe how the firm’s marketing objectives will be accomplished.
 Describe the required activities and in what sequence.
 Do any of the firm’s marketing practices need to be added, adjusted, refined, or removed?

 - Describes the Time Frame: How much time does the strategic marketing team need to perform each objective?
-How might the time frame for each objective be affected by each part of the plan?
+How might the time frame for each purpose be affected by each part of the plan?

 Goals should be:

 - Specific and well-defined - If your goal is to be "the best" company in the world, you'll have to break that down!
 Define precisely what that means for your firm.
 Start with your overall mission and work down from there to define company goals and write them down.

 - Measurable - This provides the opportunity to celebrate milestones and make course changes.
 By measuring the goal in an agreed-upon manner, you can rate the company's performance and employees’ output and quality and set new goals.

 - Achievable - It's OK to set lofty goals.
 For practical, day-to-day company operations to have a purpose.
 However, plans must be possible and believable.
 Unattainable goals frustrate, and too-easy goals also backfire.
 Set marketing goals that are a stretch but realistic, present them enthusiastically, and get buy-in from your team.